martin-stoehr/ase-devel/share/python-ase/doc/ase/optimize.rst

   dyn = BFGS(water, trajectory='H2O.traj')
   dyn.run(fmax=0.05)

-Use the command ``ase-gui H2O.traj`` to see what is going on (more here:
+Use the command ``ase gui H2O.traj`` to see what is going on (more here:
-:mod:`gui`).
+:mod:`ase.gui`).
 The trajectory file can also be accessed using the module :mod:`ase.io.trajectory`.

 The ``attach`` method takes an optional argument ``interval=n`` that can be used to tell the structure optimizer object to write the configuration to the trajectory file only every ``n`` steps.

-During a structure optimization, the :class:`BFGS` and :class:`LBFGS` optimizers use two quantities to decide where to move the atoms on each step:
+During a structure optimization, the BFGS and LBFGS optimizers use two quantities to decide where to move the atoms on each step:

- * the forces on each atom, as returned by the associated :class:`Calculator` object
+* the forces on each atom, as returned by the associated :class:`~ase.calculators.calculator.Calculator` object
 * the Hessian matrix, i.e. the matrix of second derivatives :math:`\frac{\partial^2 E}{\partial x_i \partial x_j}` of the
   total energy with respect to nuclear coordinates.

 If the atoms are close to the minimum, such that the potential energy surface is locally quadratic, the Hessian and forces accurately